RedisLabs/redislabs-docs/content/modules/redisgears/redisgears-quickstart.md

 ---
 For this quick start tutorial, you'll need one of the following:

+- Either:
-- [A Redis Enterprise Software]({{< relref "/modules/create-database-rs.md" >}}) database with the RedisGears module enabled,
+    - A Redis Enterprise Software database [with the RedisGears module]({{< relref "/modules/add-module-to-database.md" >}})
-- A Redis database with the RedisGears module installed
+    - A OSS Redis database with the RedisGears module

-You'll also need to use the `redis-cli` command-line tool to connect to one of these Redis databases.
+- redis-cli with connectivity to a redis database

 ## RedisGears Basics